12/1/2025

 Sustained effort (more than one session—ongoing professional learning to make a difference)

-For example, Lexia’s professional learning solutions are built on the science of reading, informed by five decades of gold-standard research.
+For example, Lexia’s professional learning solutions are built on the science of reading and are informed by five decades of gold-standard research.
 They are designed to strengthen educators’ expertise in diagnosing specific student needs and how best to support them.
-With Lexia Aspire® Professional Learning, leaders get actionable data so they can visualize the impact the professional learning program has on their districts, schools, and individual educators.
+With Lexia Aspire® Professional Learning, leaders gain actionable data to visualize the program’s impact on their districts, schools, and individual educators.

 2. Is it sustainable?